Renters Rights LondonRenters Rights LondonRenters Rights London

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
-The monthly LHA in Haringey depends on which part of the borough you live in, and the two different rates are:
+The monthly LHA in Haringey depends on which part of the borough you live in.
+From 1 April 2024, the two different rates are:

 Inner North London (e.g. Hornsey)